 This course is a follow-on to ACCT 591 Financial Accounting and ACCT 602 Cost Accounting.
 The course includes an E2B project which gives the student the opportunity to gain hands-on experience in analyzing the financial condition of an operating company and to make recommendations to the management for improvements.
 The student learns and applies advanced financial analysis tools.
-The course is an alternative to ACCT 612 Advanced Cost Accounting, ACCT 601 Advanced Financial Accounting, and ACCT 603 Multinational Accounting and is particularly suited to those students planning a career in Finance and/or Entrepreneurship.
-The course may also be taken as a Finance elective by a student who has completed ACCT 612, ACCT 601 or ACCT 603.
-It is a required course for students pursuing the MSAF accounting track.
-Prerequisites: Full-Time - ACCT 602 Cost Accounting or equivalent.
-Fully Employed - ACCT 652 Accounting Information and Control Systems or ACCT 500 Advanced Topics: Accounting.
+The course is an alternative to ACCT 612 Advanced Cost Accounting, ACCT 601 Advanced Financial Accounting, and ACCT 603 Accounting for Multinational Enterprises and is particularly suited to those students planning a career in finance and/or entrepreneurship.
+The course also may be taken as a finance elective by a student who has completed ACCT 612, ACCT 601, or ACCT 603.
+It is a required course for students pursuing the MSAF Accounting track.
+Prerequisites: Full-Time-ACCT 602 Cost Accounting or equivalent.
+Fully Employed-ACCT 652 Accounting Information and Control Systems or ACCT 500 Advanced Topics: Accounting.